brimdata/zui/docs/Filesystem-Paths.md

-This filesystem location should be treated as read-only and is typically only only modified when a newer version of the app is being installed.
+This filesystem location should be treated as read-only and is typically only modified when a newer version of the app is being installed.

 Since Brim is most often launched directly from the GUI environment in your OS, you'll typically not need to access the application binaries.
 One exception is